santhoshbethi/myFocus_Chrome_extension/README.md

 - Some pages (e.g., `chrome://` and certain web store pages) block content scripts
 - On-device AI availability varies by Chrome version and platform; flags may be needed
+- The timer counts down to 00:00 but (by default) does not automatically turn off Focus mode; you can toggle it off anytime in the popup

 ## License